Delivering the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

-- at an advance polling station on the second weekend before election day (some 3,674,000 electors chose this option in 2015): For advance voting purposes, polling divisions are grouped into advance voting districts.
+- At an advance polling station on the second weekend before election day.
+(Some 4,840,300 electors chose this option in 2019, and 5,895,000 in 2021.)
+For advance voting purposes, polling divisions are grouped into advance voting districts.
 Each district has an advance polling station assigned to it.
-Once again, an elector can vote only at the advance polling station assigned to their polling division; or
+Once again, an elector can vote only at the advance polling station assigned to their polling division.

-- by special ballot during the election period, either in person at a local returning office or by mailing their ballot to Elections Canada.
+- By special ballot during the election period, either in person at a local returning office or by mailing their ballot to Elections Canada.
 The CEA also has special provisions for Canadian Forces electors, electors who reside abroad and electors who are incarcerated to vote by special ballot.
-In total, approximately 600,000 electors voted by special ballot in the 2015 general election.
+In total, approximately 1,068,000 electors voted by special ballot in the 2021 general election.

-The CEO appoints a Special Voting Rules Administrator (SVRA), who is responsible for the administration of special ballot voting services for electors who are living temporarily abroad, in the Canadian Forces, or incarcerated, as well as certain electors residing in Canada and voting by special ballot.
-The SVRA's office issues and receives mail-in ballots during the election and coordinates with Canadian Forces, Global Affairs Canada and provincial and federal correctional departments.
-On election night, ballots are counted and results are sent to each returning officer to be added to the results from the polling stations.
+The CEO appoints a Special Voting Rules Administrator (SVRA), who is responsible for the administration of special ballot voting services for electors who live abroad, serve in the Canadian Forces or are incarcerated, as well as for certain electors residing in Canada.
+The SVRA's office issues and receives special ballots during the election and coordinates with the Canadian Armed Forces, Global Affairs Canada and provincial and federal correctional departments.
+On election night, special ballots are counted and the results are sent to each returning officer to be added to the results from the polling stations.

 Voter Information Campaign

-To ensure that Canadians can exercise their democratic right to vote, Elections Canada conducts a Voter Information Campaign before and during federal elections to provide Canadians with all the information they need on where, when and the ways to register and vote in a general election.
+To ensure that Canadians can exercise their democratic right to vote, Elections Canada conducts a Voter Information Campaign before and during federal elections to provide Canadians with all the information they need on where, when and the ways to register and vote.

-The national campaign, delivered through a series of products with consistent messages and look and feel, primarily targets the general population and groups who face higher than average barriers to participating in elections: new voters (youth and new Canadian citizens), Indigenous electors and electors with disabilities.
+The national campaign, delivered through a series of products that have a consistent look and feel and messages, primarily targets the general population and groups who face higher than average barriers to participating in elections: new voters (youth and new Canadian citizens), Indigenous electors and electors with disabilities.

-For the 2019 general election, a network of community relations officers (CROs) was once again recruited.
-CROs work with local leaders to improve access to registration and voting for specific groups of electors, particularly youth, Indigenous electors, seniors in long-term care, electors from ethnocultural communities and electors who are homeless.
-CROs educate electors about where, when and the ways to vote and inform them about tools and services available to them.
-For the 2019 election, the program included outreach activities in Métis communities and official language minority communities.
+Finally, since 2015, community relations officers (CROs) have been recruited during each general election.
+CROs work with local leaders to improve access to registration and voting for specific groups of electors, particularly youth, Indigenous electors, seniors in long-term care facilities, electors from ethnocultural communities and electors who are homeless.
+CROs educate electors about where, when and the ways to vote and inform them about the tools and services available to them.
+The program includes outreach activities in Métis communities and official language minority communities.

-Following the close of polls, the ballots are manually counted in the polling stations by an election officer assigned to the polling station in the presence of another election officer and observed by the candidates or their representatives or, if none are present, at least two electors.
-The outcome of the election is known within a few hours of the close of polls.
+Following the close of polls, the ballots are manually counted in the polling stations by an election officer assigned to the polling station in the presence of another election officer.
+This process is observed by the candidates or their representatives or, if none are present, at least two electors.
 On election night, preliminary results are published on the Elections Canada website and shared with a media consortium for live broadcast.

 Validation of the results

 The validation of the results is conducted by the returning officer, generally in the week following election day.
-The returning officer verifies the tabulation of the individual and total results recorded and reported by the Statement of the Vote for each poll.
+The returning officer verifies the tabulation of the votes for each candidate and the totals recorded on the Statement of the Vote for each polling station.